AK-47: Fire selector

 The fire selector is a large lever located on the right side of the rifle; it acts as a dust cover and prevents the charging handle from being pulled fully to the rear when it is on safe.
-It is operated by the shooter's right fore-fingers and has three settings: safe (up), full-auto (center), and semi-auto (down).
+It is operated by the shooter's right forefinger and has three settings: safe (up), full-auto (center), and semi-auto (down).
 The reason for this is that a soldier under stress will push the selector lever down with considerable force, bypassing the full-auto stage and setting the rifle to semi-auto.
 To set the AK-47 to full-auto requires the deliberate action of centering the selector lever.

 To operate the fire selector lever, right-handed shooters have to briefly remove their right hand from the pistol grip, which is ergonomically sub-optimal.
 Some AK-type rifles also have a more traditional selector lever on the left side of the receiver, just above the pistol grip.
 This lever is operated by the shooter's right thumb and has three settings: safe (forward), full-auto (center), and semi-auto (backward).